Richard-Burd/urban-cruise-ship/README.md

 Eat more fish, insects, and tofu!

 ## Credits
-Thank the lobster hunters for making this possible.
+Thank the lobster hunters for cooperating.

 export default ({ children }) =>